- About Us

 In order to get the best result in the matter and show why it would benefit you and your child to move, your Duluth family law lawyer can help you make your case before the judge.

-When a custodial parent is presented with a job opportunity and that opportunity is not in Minnesota, they cannot take their child out of the state without the permission of the other parent or the court.
+When a custodial parent is presented with a job opportunity and that opportunity is not in Minnesota, they cannot relocate their child out of the state without the permission of the other parent or the court.
 This can result in a request to the court to allow the parent to move with the child out of state.
-If you need to move out of Minnesota and you have custody of your child, you will need the help of an experienced family law lawyer in the matter.
+If you need to move out of Minnesota and you have parental custody of your child, you will need the help of an experienced family relocation lawyer in the matter.
 To learn about how the Benjamin Kaasa Law Office, PLLC can help you, call 218-464-3397 for a free consultation.